17 Best Things To Do in Florence

 Ponte Vecchio| ©Ansgar Scheffold

 The undisputed symbol of the city of Florence, the Ponte Vecchio is one of the must-see sights in Florence.
+It is one of the key stops of all city tours such as the bike tour of Florence.
 Today full of jewellery shops, this bridge was originally occupied by the city's butchers and is one of the best and most famous examples of bridges with hanging houses in the world.

-For years and as you will see, thousands of padlocks left by couples who have sworn eternal love in this romantic enclave have hung from its structure.
+For years and as you will see, thousands of padlocks have hung from its structure, left by couples who have vowed eternal love in this romantic enclave.
 I personally am a born sunset hunter and I can assure you that the faint light of the setting sun reflected on the Arno is magical.

-5. Contemplate Michelangelo's 'David' in the Accademia Gallery
+5. See Michelangelo's 'David' at the Accademia Gallery

 Detail of Michelangelo's David| ©Steve Barker